-Mobile SMS marketing in developed countries is viciously difficult.
+Mobile SMS marketing in developed countries is viciously tricky.
 You are constantly dancing the fault line of being ineffective, being marked as illegal spam, or getting blocked by the user.
-Plus, unlike with emails or multi-media messaging services, you may only use text, and the notification for texts only shows a few words of the first line.
+Plus, unlike emails or multi-media messaging services, you may only use text, and the notification for texts only shows a few words of the first line.
 Here are a few strategies you should consider, including things you shouldn’t do.

 Offer a Cost-Cutting Freebie

 The Bannatyne Gym seems to get it right and wrong simultaneously.
 Their SMS messages tell you that for seven days, they are dropping their sign-up fee.
 Most people click on their link to find out if this is a free-for-a-week deal or something just as enticing.

 Yet, what they really mean is that if you sign up for Bannatyne Gym, you have to pay for the year, and you have to pay a sign-up fee too.
 They are saying that they will drop the sign-up fee.

 This is disappointing because they are saying that for a week, they will drop the nasty tacked-on fee that their subscriptions usually have.

 Their click-through rate is great, and they get plenty of viewers come through from SMS marketing, but the fact that they have such a disappointing, and misleading offer is one of their biggest downfalls.

 Pizza Capers send out an SMS marketing message every Friday or Saturday.
 In most cases, they offer a freebie code.
 If you make an order with them, and then enter the code, then you get a free garlic bread or bottle of cola with your order.

 They are smart by only sending one message and sending it over the weekend.
 Their offers are fair, and they do not dress it up with silly starting text like “FREE.”
 Instead, they start each SMS message with the name of their company, and their subscribers already know that within will be a discount code or freebie code.